A few nights ago, Mr. Nielson and I were driving home from Salt Lake City.

 As we made our way along the freeway,

-road and cars coming in both directions.
+the road and the cars coming from both directions were

-Everything is muffled, white and gorgeous.
+Everything is muffled, white, and gorgeous.

 We got inside our dark home and tiptoed into our bedroom.

-Upon entering I noticed right off that there was someone in our bed.
+Upon entering, I noticed right off that there was someone in our bed.